Internet-Draft OAuth Mission Expansion August 2026

 predecessor:

 REQUIRED on a successor Mission; absent otherwise.
 A string.
 The mission_id of the Mission this Mission succeeded by expansion.
 Present on every Mission created by expansion and absent on a Mission that was not created by expansion.
-It is a lineage and audit reference only: it links the successor to the Mission it replaced so that the expansion chain is observable in audit.
-Consistent with the issuance profile's open-mission-claim rule, predecessor MUST NOT grant or widen authority, and a consumer that does not understand it MUST ignore it.
-The successor's authority comes only from its own authority_hash, never from its predecessor.
+It links the successor to the Mission it replaced so that the expansion chain is observable in audit.

 The same predecessor value is recorded on the successor's immutable Mission record so that the lineage is durable independently of any derived token.